pranaovs/college-notes/Semester-1/CS1001-Programming_in_C/Lab_record/record.md

 ### Algorithm

+__Line counter__

 #### Input

-- `string` - filename
+- Filename to find the number of lines

 #### Output

 - Number of lines in the file

-1. START
-2. Initialize:
-    - `FILE *f`
-    - `char filename[100]`
-    - `int lines = 0`
-3. Print message: "This program counts the number of lines in a file."
-4. Input filename.
+#### Steps

-5. Open the file in read mode.
+1. Open the file for reading
-6. If the file does not exist, print an error message and exit.
-7. While not end of file:
+2. While not end of file:
+    - Read a character
-    - If the character read is a newline (`'\n'`), increment `lines`.
+    - If the character is a newline, increment the line count
-8. Print the number of lines in the file.
-9. Close the file.
-10. END
+3. Return the line count

 ### Code